Submission Guidelines and Resources

 Conference Information and Questions

 The JETC Call for Presentations is managed and executed by the Society of American Military Engineers (SAME).
-For conference details such as the schedule at a glance, location, registration fees, exhibiting and sponsorship opportunities, and travel and lodging, please refer to the conference website at www.samejetc.org.
+For conference details such as the schedule at a glance, registration fees, exhibiting and sponsorship opportunities, please refer to the conference website at www.samejetc.org.

 If you have any questions or need assistance, please contact us at firstname.lastname@example.org.